Cryptogenic stroke and migraine: using probabilistic independence and machine learning to uncover latent sources of disease from the electronic health record: Discussion and Conclusions

-The equivalence between the sources disentangled by ICA and the error terms in the patient-specific causal graph allows us to utilize SHAP values as a way to quantify the the causal effect each source has on each patient's final prediction within the model.
+Our random forest model was internally validated on a held-out test set, and externally validated by verifying the observed causal effects of high-SHAP sources within the model with corresponding clinical evidence from the literature.
+The equivalence between the sources disentangled by ICA and the error terms in the patient-specific causal graph is what allows us to utilize SHAP values in this way to quantify the the causal effect each source has on each patient's final prediction within the model.
 This results in increased interpretability and usefulness beyond that seen with typical predictive models.
 Many clinically used risk calculators can identify patients at risk for a given disease, but cannot give reasons for \textit{why} that patient might be at risk.
-Therefore, causal models such as ours can be particularly useful when trying to interpret the prediction of individual patient records where the data is particularly sparse, incoherent, or complex.
+Therefore, causal models such as ours can be particularly useful for clinicians engaging in precision medicine.
+Even when the data is particularly sparse, incoherent, or complex, causal models can yield patient-specific results, allowing the interpreting clinician to give personalized explanations and recommendations for each patient, demonstrated by the waterfall plot in \textbf{Fig. 4}.

 On larger scale, this enhanced interpretability allows for the identification of the most common root causes of CS at a population level.
-Overall, the sources with the largest causative effects were protective and were characterized by pharmacological treatment with common preventative medications.
-However, two surprising drivers of cryptogenic stroke in migraine identified by the model were a source related to phenytoin, which was protective against CS, and a source related allergic rhinitis, which was causative.
-These differ significantly from the other sources with large causative effects and are promising directions for future investigation.
+Overall, the sources with the largest causative effects were protective and were characterized by pharmacological treatment with common preventative medications, lending validity to the model.
+However, two surprising drivers of cryptogenic stroke in migraine identified by the model were a source related to phenytoin, which was protective against CS, and a source related to allergic rhinitis, which was causative.